 Dr. Lucas’ quantitative training has led to an interest in predictive modeling and she has participated in projects designed to create, evaluate and implement predictive models in clinical care.
 She is highly committed to the concept of shared decision making and works to provide patients and providers with the tools and skills they need to enhance shared decision making.

 Ellyn Touchette BS

 Research Assistant II Center for Psychiatric Research 509 Forest Avenue (Suite 200B), Portland Maine

-Deanna is a Technology Manager with the Center for Outcomes Research and Evaluation and Maine Medical Center Research Institute’s Research Navigation team.
-She primarily provides support with database creation and database management.
+Deanna primarily provides support with database creation and database management (e.g., REDCap).
 Deanna has been responsible for various aspects of research coordination, data collection, database design, database management, and reporting solutions as well as website design and development.
-Deanna has been a Research Coordinator and Database Manager for several multi-center projects.
+Deanna has been a Database Manager for several multi-center projects.
 Prior to joining CORE, Deanna was a Research Coordinator and Database Manager for the Early Detection, Intervention, and Prevention of Psychosis Program (EDIPPP), a multi-center study funded by the Robert Wood Johnson Foundation.
-She has since joined the Autism and Developmental Disorders Inpatient Research Collaborative (ADDIRC) as the multisite Data Coordinator.
-Deanna has recently supported the launch of the International Cardiac Arrest Registry (INTCAR 3.0) and served as the Communications Coordinator for a Patient-Centered Outcomes Research Institute (PCORI) research contract.
+She has since joined the Autism and Developmental Disorders Inpatient Research Collaborative (ADDIRC) as the multisite Data Coordinator; as well as supported the launch of the International Cardiac Arrest Registry (INTCAR 3.0) and served as the Communications Coordinator for a Patient-Centered Outcomes Research Institute (PCORI) research contract.